skilesare/ICRC/ICRCs/ICRC-56/readme.md

 # Storage

-## Infinitely Scalable Multi-Canister Architecture
+## Infinitely Scalable Multi-Canister File System

 The canister file system (CFS) in the Internet Computer ecosystem is designed to offer infinitely scalable storage using a multi-canister architecture.
 This scalability is achieved through the capability to create and manage a network of interconnected canisters, each tailored to handle specific parts of the file system workload.